 There are 4 distinct seasons in Korea so you’ll need to bring suitable clothes to accommodate the weather changes.
 Additionally, you will need to bring work clothes that are acceptable with your school.
 Refer to our School Dress Codes page for details.

 Most Korean pharmacies carry similar drugs and medications as the West.
 If you require prescriptions that may not be available in Korea then make sure to speak with your family doctor before departing.

 Photocopies – It’s always wise to make photocopies of all the documents you plan on bringing overseas.
 Before you depart make sure to photocopy any and all documents that you’ll be bringing with you.
 Leave the photocopies with someone you can trust.
 The photocopies will be helpful if you should happen to lose your wallet, backpack, etc. at some point while abroad.

-Vitamins – Bringing some multi-vitamins with you is advised.
+Bringing some multi-vitamins with you is recommended.
 It will likely take your body a month or two to adjust and taking a multi-vitamin daily will help.
 You can find vitamins in Korea but your first few weeks will likely be hectic and that’s when you’ll need them the most!